 FOR IMMEDIATE RELEASE

-The Radio and Television Engineering Achievement Awards are presented to individuals for their outstanding accomplishments in the radio or television broadcast industry, respectively.
+The Radio and Television Engineering Achievement Awards are presented to individuals for their outstanding accomplishments in the radio and television broadcast industry, respectively.

-The deadline for nominations is January 13, 2020.
-Nomination forms and detailed award rules are available at nab.org/events/awards.asp, along with listings of past recipients.
+The deadline for nominations is March 22, 2021.
+Nomination forms and detailed award rules are available at nab.org/events/awards, along with a list of past recipients.

 About NAB Show

-NAB Show, held April 18-22, 2020, in Las Vegas is the world’s largest convention encompassing media, entertainment and technology.
-With more than 90,000 attendees from 160 countries and 1,600+ exhibitors, NAB Show is the ultimate marketplace for solutions that transcend traditional broadcasting and fuel the digital storytelling economy.
+NAB Show, held October 9–13, 2021, in Las Vegas, is the premiere event for content professionals in the media, entertainment and technology ecosystem.
+It’s the ultimate marketplace for those seeking to create superior audio and video experiences.
 From creation to consumption, across multiple platforms, NAB Show is where global visionaries convene to bring content to life in new and exciting ways.
 For complete details, visit www.nabshow.com.

 The National Association of Broadcasters is the premier advocacy association for America’s broadcasters.
 NAB advances radio and television interests in legislative, regulatory and public affairs.
 Through advocacy, education and innovation, NAB enables broadcasters to best serve their communities, strengthen their businesses and seize new opportunities in the digital age.
 Learn more at www.nab.org.

 Article Courtesy NAB